olivertembo/php-coding-style/README.md

 ## Prerequisites

-This project will work on any OS given you have Docker installed.
+This project will work on any machine that has Docker installed.

 1. MacOs/Windows/Linux
 2. Docker